 In 1955, the year of Moss's win, George Abacassis achieved Austin Healey's best ever result in the race when he finished 11th overall driving a 100S.
-This car was in fact the older special test car SPL-224B which had recently been refurbished to the specifications of the latest 100S production cars and numbered AHS 3804.
+The car was Chassis # SPL 257 registered OON 440, and Abacassis average speed was an amazing 92 mph

 100-Six in the Mille Miglia